 I can, however, imagine that for a night out or if you work in an office

 Lately I see medical ID’s with an USB stick and although it can contain a lot of information an emergency responder does not have the time of the equipment to use this type of ID.

 The same goes for cell phones.
 Very handy, but in case of an emergency they can get lost or be broken.
 That makes them useless.

 Talk to your doctor if he has an opinion about what should be included on your medical Id bracelet.
 Make sure that the bracelet fits and you can not lose it.
 Spend a few dollar more on quality since it can save your life.

-There is a lot more to tell about medical alert bracelets and I will probably do that in another post.
+There is a lot more to tell about medical alert ID bracelets for the elderly and seniors and I will probably do that in another post.